 If you are visiting a coastal town, you must check out its coastal attractions!
 Aarhus has a very unique and impressive harbor with lots to do.

 This most iconic harbor has a few must-see attractions.
 The most famous is known as the Iceberg Building.
-You might have guessed; it’s a cluster of buildings all shaped like an iceberg.

 It is a unique apartment building complex worthy of some photographs.

 Also in the harbor is the “Havnebadet,” meaning harbor bath.
 This is a must if you are visiting in warm weather months.
-Pack that bathing suit and sunscreen.
-I, unfortunately, visited in winter.

 Thinking of traveling solo?
 Explore all this blog has to offer with itineraries for these European Destinations!